Follow these hot tips from our Raleigh accounting team to help your business prepare for…

 In order to qualify for the Child Care Credit, you must be working or actively seeking employment.
 If you are married, both you and your spouse must be working or actively seeking work.
 Keep in mind that merely actively job-searching without success will not qualify you for the credit, as earned income is one of the prerequisites to be able to claim the credit.
 Stay at home mothers or fathers don’t qualify.

 Are you fortunate enough to have a summer home or vacation property?
 You can rent it out for up to 15 days a year without paying taxes on the rental income, as well as deduct the qualified expenses for the rental home on Schedule A of your tax return.
 If you paid interest on the mortgage of your second home, don’t forget to deduct the mortgage interest.

 Get peace of mind this summer with a diligent, experienced CPA.
 We take extra precaution to protect our clients’ information, providing an additional layer of security in the fight against identity theft.
-To minimize your risk of identity theft and maximize your refund, submit our online contact form or call our Raleigh accounting firm today at 919-420-0092.
+To minimize your risk of identity theft and maximize your refund, submit our contact form or call our Raleigh accounting firm today at 919-420-0092.

 Feel free to call our office or to complete the contact form below:

 "*" indicates required fields